 NOTE S-100 provides a Schema and overarching management procedures for a Registry and its Registers and the IHO GI Registry is implemented using these concepts.

-Page intentionally left blank

 Scope

 S-100 – IHO Universal Hydrographic Data Model comprises a set of related parts that give the user the appropriate tools and framework to develop and maintain hydrographic related data, products and registers.
 These standards specify, for hydrographic and related information, methods and tools for data management, processing, analysing, accessing, presenting and transferring such data in digital/electronic form between different users, systems and locations.
 By following this set of geospatial hydrographic standards users will be able to build constituent parts of an S-100 compliant product specification.